Azzelarab/cc/README.md

 ### indexing method

-the indexing function plays a performance role in which it transforms a CSV file into a dictionary  with "column_to_index" as indexes and "column_to_index" as a list of content
+The indexing function plays a performance role in which it transforms a CSV file into a dictionary  with "column_to_index" as indexes and "columnS_to_index" as a list of content

 ### distinct_values method

-it does the exact function as distinct() in sql, it returns a list of only distinct (different) values of the desired "column_to_distinct" argument
+It does the exact function as distinct() in sql, it returns a list of only distinct (different) values of the desired "column_to_distinct" argument

-### csv_spliting_style method
-since we are not allowed to import any library, I wrote a simple function that split a CSV record. it takes into consideration the used delimiter and ignores it inside double quotes.

-### save_list_to_csv_file
-a simple method that saves a list into a CSV file.

 ### group_counting method
 this function group and count needed CSV records (columns_to_group_by argument) that meet the selection requirement (where arguement)